Transcript of the show.

 Changing how we spend our money by consuming less and better the extra hour we take to foster open-mindedness.
 The groups we work with the decision to unplug the stories we listen to.
 Every action matters and small actions can have big social impacts in the world.

-: In our first episode of Big Change we look at waste specifically plastic waste every year 8 million tons of plastic trash flows into our oceans.
+In our first episode of Be Your Change, we look at waste specifically plastic waste every year 8 million tons of plastic trash flow into our oceans.

 : The idea came up to you while you were doing a recycling waste workshop.

 : Yeah exactly.
 So Recology is worldwide known for.
 Their success in managing waste and having high recycling rates.

 : And you know the idea came up I was just talking with somebody in the class and we were talking about how refilling containers was great because it can save so much packaging and reduce waste so much and having myself implemented these at home when I go grocery shopping I use my containers and I notice that there was not enough for skincare products and cleaning products you can find a lot of food in Belke.
 But when it comes to home products it’s rare.
 So yes so I said OK why not starting something about that.
 It’s complicated to think about bringing your containers to a store.
 It needs a lot of motivation.
 And talking with my friends you know people around me I noticed that there is something that’s something that they would never do.
 So that’s how the idea of home delivery came up.